WNRJ (AM)

-WNRJ (1200 kHz) is an AM radio station licensed to serve Huntington, West Virginia, U.S. The station is owned by Bristol Broadcasting Company.
+WNRJ (1200 AM) is a commercial radio station licensed to Huntington, West Virginia, United States.
+The station is owned by Total Media Group of Jackson, Ohio.
+The station airs a conservative talk radio and is branded as 1200 The Eagle.

-It airs a Southern gospel music format with some Christian programming, according to the station's own web site.

 History

 Early days

 This station, as WPLH, signed on for the first time on November 29, 1946, with a "grand opening" program broadcast live from the Hotel Prichard in Huntington.
 WPLH transmitted on 1450 kHz with a 250-watt non-directional signal.
 The Huntington Broadcasting Corporation, owned and operated by Flem J. Evans, advertised broadcasting, recording and transcription services as being available at the WPLH studios.
 The station offered a mix of live and recorded local programming, live hillbilly music from the Echo Valley Boys and other groups, plus national programming from the Mutual Network.
 The callsign was said to stand for "Work, Play, and Live in Huntington."

 Move to 1470

 In 1952, control of Huntington Broadcasting Corp. passed to E.A.
 Marshall until he was succeeded by Charles Krause in 1956.
 In 1955, the station changed broadcast frequencies from 1450 kHz to 1470 kHz.
 Struggling financially, the station was sold to The Tierney Company in 1958.
 The new owners downsized the staff and moved the studio facilities to a smaller location.

 WPLH was sold again in 1960, this time to the Ohio River Broadcasting Corporation.
 The station's callsign was changed to WWHY, advertised as the "Fun Channel" and "Home of the Flyin' HY Guys."
 The new image was for the new format of pop hits and rock and roll.
 In the late-1960s and early-1970s, WWHY was a power in the Tri-State area.
 The next two decades would see the station's format change several times and in 1978, the callsign changed to WKSD (for "Kan't Stop Dancing" or "Kool Sound of Disco").